GenesysCloudBlueprints/genesys-cloud-event-streaming-blueprint/blueprint/index-draft.md

   * `terraform init` - This command initializes a working directory that contains the Terraform configuration files.

   * `terraform plan` - This command executes a trial run on your Genesys Cloud organization and displays the list of all the Genesys Cloud resources that are created.
-Ensure to review this list before proceeding to the next step.
+Ensure that you have reviewed this list before proceeding to the next step.

   * `terraform apply --auto-approve` - This command creates and deploys the necessary objects in your Genesys Cloud account.
 The `--auto-approve` flag provides the necessary approval before creating the objects.

-After the completion of the `terraform apply --auto-approve` command, you can see all the objects that have been successfully created by Terraform.
+After the `terraform apply --auto-approve` command completes, you can see all the objects that Terraform successfully created.

 The project in this blueprint has the following assumptions: